AbS224/dinopals/DinoAlphabetPals-main/README.md

 ## 🤝 Contributing
 We welcome contributions!
 Please see [CONTRIBUTING.md](CONTRIBUTING.md) for guidelines, [CODE_OF_CONDUCT.md](CODE_OF_CONDUCT.md) for community standards, and [GOVERNANCE.md](GOVERNANCE.md) for decision-making.

-## 🔐 Security
+## 🔐 Security & Support

-Please review our [Security Policy](SECURITY.md) for supported versions, how to report vulnerabilities, and secure development guidance.
+Please review our [Security Policy](SECURITY.md) for how to report vulnerabilities and secure development guidance, and [SUPPORT.md](SUPPORT.md) for our best‑effort support policy.

 ## 🧭 Architecture & Threat Model